 By working through these steps, many churches and religious organizations can establish that their actions with respect to current social issues are based not on criteria increasingly prohibited by law, but rather on their protected right to exercise their religious beliefs.

-Emily Lund is Assistant Editor for Church Law & Tax.
+Emily Lund, Assistant Editor for Church Law & Tax.